SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

         higher than using a single worker.

-6. In addition to increasing the throughput of your deployments `BentoML` can also help with ML applications that requires some kind of composition of multiple models.
+6. In addition to increasing the throughput of your deployments `BentoML` can also help with ML applications that require some kind of composition of multiple models.
 It is very normal in production setups to have multiple models that either

-    * Runs in a sequence, e.g. the output of one model is the input of another model.
+    * Run in a sequence, e.g., the output of one model is the input of another model.
 You may have a preprocessing service that preprocesses the data before it is sent to a model that makes a prediction.
-    * Runs concurrently, e.g. you have multiple models that are run at the same time and the output of all the models are combined to make a prediction.
+    * Run concurrently, e.g., you have multiple models that are run at the same time and the outputs of all the models are combined to make a prediction.
 Ensemble models are a good example of this.

     `BentoML` makes it easy to
     [compose multiple models together](https://docs.bentoml.org/en/latest/guides/model-composition.html).

-    1. Implement two services that runs in a sequence e.g. the output of one service is used as the input of another service.
+    1. Implement two services that run in a sequence, e.g., the output of one service is used as the input to another service.
 As an example you can implement either some pre- or post-processing service that is used in conjunction with the model you have implemented in the previous exercises.

         ??? success "Solution"

-            The following code snippet shows how to implement two services that runs in a sequence.
+            The following code snippet shows how to implement two services that run in sequence.

             ```python linenums="1" title="bentoml_service_composition.py"
             --8<-- "s7_deployment/exercise_files/bentoml_service_composition_sequential.py"
             ```

-    2. Implement three services, where two of them runs concurrently and the output of both services are combined in the third service to make a prediction.
-As an example you can expand your previous service to serve two different models and then implement a third service that combines the output of both models to make a prediction.
+    2. Implement three services, where two of them run concurrently and the outputs of both services are combined in the third service to make a prediction.
+As an example you can expand your previous service to serve two different models and then implement a third service that combines the outputs of both models to make a prediction.

         ??? success "Solution"

-            The following code snippet shows how to implement a service that consist of two concurrent services.
+            The following code snippet shows how to implement a service that consists of two concurrent services.
 The example assumes that two models called `model_a.onnx` and `model_b.onnx` are available.

             ```python linenums="1" title="bentoml_service_composition.py"
             --8<-- "s7_deployment/exercise_files/bentoml_service_composition_concurrent.py"
             ```

-    3. (Optional) Implement a server that consist of both sequential and concurrent services.
+    3. (Optional) Implement a server that consists of both sequential and concurrent services.

 7. Similar to deploying a FastAPI application to the cloud, deploying a `BentoML` framework to the cloud often requires you to first containerize the application.
 Because `BentoML` is designed to be easy to use for even users not that familiar with Docker, it introduces the concept of a `bentofile`.
-A `bentofile` is a file that specifies how the container should be build.
-Below is an example of how a `bentofile` could look like.
+A `bentofile` is a file that specifies how the container should be built.
+Below is an example of how a `bentofile` could look.

     ```yaml
     service: 'service:Summarization'